rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

           # curl -X PUT https://$REG.loadbalancers.api.rackspacecloud.com/v1.0/$DDI/loadbalancers/$LBID/ssltermination -H "X-Auth-Token: $TOKEN" -H "Accept: application/json" -H "content-Type: application/json" -d '{"cipherProfile": "CLBCipherPolicy2017-08"}'

-### Update the cipher profile by using Pitchfork
+### Update the cipher profile by using the MyCloud portal

-Use the following steps to update the cipher profile by using Pitchfork:
+Use the following steps to update the cipher profile from the Cloud Load Balancer page of the Control Panel:

-1. In your Internet browser, go to [Pitchfork](https://pitchfork.rax.io) and log in to the application by using your username and API key.

-   To learn how to find your API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).

-2. In the list of products that displays, click **Cloud Load Balancers**.

-3. In the drop-down list, select the **Region** where your cloud load balancer is located.

-4. Scroll down to the **SSL** section.
-Then, next to **Update or Configure SSL Termination**, click **Details**.

-5. Enter the load balancer ID in the **lb_id** field and the cipher profile that you want to use in the **cipher_profile** field, then click **Send API Call**.

-6. Verify that the cipher profile is updated by using the following steps:

-   1. In the **SSL** section, go to **SSL Termination Configuration** and click **Details**.
-   2. Enter the load balancer ID in the **lb_id** field and click **Send API Call**.

-   The response that this call returns should confirm that the cipher profile is updated.
+1. Select Secure Traffic (SSL) in the Optional Features section.

+2. Select the pencil icon.

+3. Update the ciphers and TLS versions.